retro16/acsi2stm/doc/manual.md

 If BOOT1 is in the 0 position, extra features will be enabled.
 If BOOT1 is in position 1, extra features will be disabled.

-The following features are affected:
+The following features are disabled in strict mode:

  * Dummy boot sector if no SD card is present: displays a "No SD card" message on boot if no SD card is inserted.
- * Boot sector overlay if a non-bootable SD card is inserted: displays a message and waits for a key if trying to boot a non-bootable SD card.
+ * Integrated driver.
  * Remote payload execution: Ability to upload and run STM32 code from the Atari ST. This feature is not used.